-Why would I want to crate train my kitten or cat?
+Why should I crate train my kitten or cat?

-A crate for a pet is like a crib, travel sleeper, or a playpen for a small child.
-It is a safe area, often associated with resting and sleeping.
-Crating and confinement training are not cruel and when done properly most pets derive comfort and security from their crate.
-Often the crate and bed can be brought along during travel, allowing the pet to have a "home away from home."
+A crate for a pet is like a crib, travel sleeper, or playpen for a small child.
+It is a safe area that can be associated with resting and sleeping.
+When crate training is done carefully, most cats derive comfort and security from their crate.
+The familiar cozy crate can be brought along during travel, allowing your cat to have a "home away from home."

 When should I start crate training?

 Crate training can start at any age.
 Starting early makes training easier.
 The majority of cats adjust to crate confinement easily.
 If you notice any signs of distress and are concerned about your cat’s comfort, for example if they salivate, persistently vocalize, try to escape, or do not settle, consult your veterinarian before continuing with your training plan.

 "When crate training is done carefully, most cats

 How do I choose a crate for my cat?